 1. Tax advantages and higher potential growth than having the money sitting in a bank account.
 And the next time your child has a birthday, send a link to all your guests and family that you'd prefer a contribution to their college account than another toy you don't need.

-2. It's a gift designed to keeps on giving.
+2. It's a gift that can keep on giving.
 Hopefully by the time my kids are college age, I'll be able to surprise them with a big lump sum that's available for them to pursue their education.
 It's the gift of knowledge, empowering them to pursue their passions in life and become productive members of society.
 It goes along the lines of "Give a man a fish, and you'll feed him for a day.
 Teach a man to fish, and you've fed him for a lifetime."